 - Model to youth how to lead with empathy, gratitude, and kindness.

 Small Actions Make Big Impacts on a Child's Belief in Self

 The actions listed above are a set of mutually reinforcing activities that provide opportunities for parents, schools, and communities to positively impact youth.
 They are a set of values around raising and educating healthy children that are steeped in the research on self-efficacy.
-How parents engage in these activities at home are different than how teachers or community leaders engage with them at school or in after-school activities.
+How parents engage in these activities at home is different than how teachers or community leaders engage with them at school or in after-school activities.
 For example, communities collectively impact youth through the many services they provide while parents impact children by providing rich and stimulating home environments.
-Both are essential for positive youth development!
+Both are essential for positive youth development.

 When parents, schools, and communities become more intentional about how they create healthy environments for youth, children grow to believe in themselves and in their abilities to chart their own meaningful paths through life.

 ©2016 Marilyn Price-Mitchell.
 All rights reserved.
 Please see reprint guidelines for Marilyn’s articles.

 Bandura, A. (1994).
 Self-efficacy.
 In V. S. Ramachaudran (Ed.), Encyclopedia of human behavior (Vol. 4, pp. 71-81).
 New York, NY: Academic Press.